 API Design Guidelines

-A goal of the Swift 3.0 release was to set a uniform standard for the programmer’s user experience, much of which is defined by the names and idioms that appear in APIs.
+A goal for Swift is for code to share a uniform standard for the programmer’s user experience, much of which is defined by the names and idioms that appear in APIs.
 These design guidelines explain how to make sure that your code feels like a part of the larger Swift ecosystem.

 Xcode includes a Swift Migrator tool that helps you migrate your project to the latest version of Swift, or update it to work with the latest SDKs.